vinitlee/Apothecary-Diaries-Analysis/Episodes/S02E28 - Mirrors.md

 # Theory
 - The room the [[Cousin Special Envoys]] are in at the very beginning of the episode matches the outside guest room.
 - They originally had four mirrors in that room, which they gave to the [[High-ranking Concubine]]s soon after
-- It's likely that all four mirrors were used to cover up that [[Envoy Red]] left to meet with [[Master Shishou]] or that she actually left the capital all together.
+- It's likely that all four mirrors were used to cover up that [[Ayla]] left to meet with [[Master Shishou]] or that she actually left the capital all together.
 Still unclear what the specific information that [[Gaoshun]] had was, but there must be some reason that he's asking the question.
 # Subplot and Themes
 # Characters
 [[Maomao]]